 Provisions for income taxes are calculated in each of the jurisdictions in which the Company operates for each period for which a statement of earnings is presented.
 The Company accounts for income taxes in accordance with the FASB Codification guidance on Income Taxes, which requires an asset and liability approach for the financial accounting and reporting of income taxes.
-Significant judgments and estimates are required in determining the current and deferred tax assets and liabilities reflect its best assessment of estimated future taxes to be paid.
+Significant judgments and estimates are required in determining the current and deferred tax assets and liabilities.
+The Company's current and deferred tax assets and liabilities reflect its best assessment of estimated future taxes to be paid.
 Periodically, the Company assesses the realization of its deferred tax assets and liabilities and adjusts the income tax provision, the current tax liability and deferred taxes in the period in which the facts and circumstances which gave rise to the revision become known.